File Watching and Atomic Replacement

 }

-For long-running servers, consider a periodic cleanup routine that scans for temp files older than a threshold:
+For long-running servers, a periodic cleanup routine can remove stale temp files -

 async function cleanStaleTemps(dir, maxAgeMs = 3600000) {